-According to the information provided by the Company's directors, in implementation of the aforesaid guideline, as well as checks carried out by the Board of Directors in January 2024, the number of offices currently held by each of Poste Italiane's directors on the Boards of Directors or Boards of Statutory Auditors at other significant companies is compatible with the limit prescribed under the aforesaid guideline.
+According to the information provided by the Company's directors, in implementation of the aforesaid guideline, as well as checks carried out by the board of directors in January 2025, the number of offices currently held by each of Poste Italiane's directors on the Boards of Directors or Boards of Statutory Auditors at other significant companies is compatible with the limit prescribed under the aforesaid guideline.

-6.10 Assessment of workings of the Board of Directors and Board Committees
+6.10.
+Assessment of workings of the board of directors and board committees

-In compliance with the regulatory provisions and the recommendations of the Corporate Governance Code, the board of directors of Poste Italiane carried out a self-assessment on the size, composition and functioning of the board itself and the committees established within it (board review), referring to the financial year 2023, the first year of the board's term of office.
+In compliance with the regulatory provisions and the recommendations of the Corporate Governance Code, the board of directors of Poste Italiane carried out a self-assessment on the size, composition and functioning of the board itself and the committees established within it (board review), referring to the financial year 2024, the second year of the board's term of office.

-The self-assessment was carried out with the professional assistance of Crisci & Partners, a consultancy firm specialised and experienced in corporate governance practices, which was recognised as having the requisites of neutrality, objectivity, competence and independence, and was entrusted with a three-year mandate to assist in the self-assessment process, aimed at developing a gradual and customised path to support the board of directors as a whole, as well as individual directors, in achieving their full awareness of their role, functioning and shared focus on the objectives to be achieved over the three-year period.
+The self-assessment was carried out with the professional assistance of Crisci & Partners, a consultancy firm specialized and experienced in corporate governance practices, which was recognized as having the requisites of neutrality, objectivity, competence and independence, and was entrusted with a three-year mandate to assist in the self-assessment process, aimed at developing a gradual and customized path to support the board of directors as a whole, as well as individual directors, in achieving their full awareness of their role, functioning and shared focus on the objectives to be achieved over the three-year period.

-The self-assessment process - conducted under the guidance of the Chair of the board of directors, assisted by the nominations and corporate governance committee and with the support of the board secretariat - was launched in February and concluded in March 2024, and consisted of the following stages:
+The self-assessment process - conducted under the guidance of the Chair of the board of directors, assisted by the nominations and corporate governance committee and with the support of the board secretariat - was launched in January and concluded in March 2025, and consisted of the following stages:

-- preliminary investigation: this was developed with a questionnaire, consistent with the approach suggested by corporate governance best practices, and focused on various areas relating to the composition and functioning of the board of directors, subsequently supplemented with comments gathered in individual interviews conducted with directors and key figures of the company; - data processing: the information collected at the preliminary stage was analyzed and consolidated, taking care to ensure anonymity in all cases; - preparation of the outcomes of the process: Crisci & Partners, formalised the results of the process in a final report, summarising the methodologies adopted and the results achieved.
+- preliminary investigation: this was developed with a questionnaire, consistent with the approach recommended by corporate governance best practices, and focused on various areas relating to the composition and functioning of the board of directors, revised and updated based on the specific topics relating to the second year of the Board's term of office.
+The findings of the questionnaire were subsequently supplemented with comments gathered in individual interviews conducted with the company's directors and key figures; - data processing: the information collected at the preliminary stage was analyzed and consolidated, taking care to ensure anonymity in all cases; - preparation of the outcomes of the process: Crisci & Partners, formalized the results of the process in a final report, summarizing the methodologies adopted and the results achieved.